Courtney Wisecarver

 With flat beaches and gradual ocean entry, Corolla and Carova are great surfing destinations for beginners.
 Rolling waves can break and carry surfers all the way to the beach on an ideal day.
 A 4×4 vehicle is required to get to Carova, and parking passes are required to park on the beach during certain times of the year.
 It’s worth the effort for a fun day of surfing!

 Know before you go!
-For the most comprehensive OBX surf report, visit OBXSurfInfo.com.
-What is the ocean temperature in the Outer Banks?
-OBX Surf Info gives a breakdown of surf conditions, ocean temperature, tides, and more at surf spots up and down the entire Outer Banks.
+SwellInfo can give you the basics, including the tides, ocean temperature, wind speed and direction, and predictions for the next few days.
+For a more comprehensive OBX surf report, check out the paid app Surfline, which gives a breakdown of surf conditions, ocean temperature, tides, and more at surf spots up and down the entire Outer Banks.

 Looking to check out the conditions yourself on an OBX surf cam?
 Check out Twiddy’s web cam, which is located in Kitty Hawk.

 When planning your surfing session, you’ll need to know the best time to surf in North Carolina, and that is going to depend on which OBX surf spot you choose.
-Some breaks are better at high tide and others are optimal at low tide.
+Some breaks are better at high tide, and others are optimal at low tide.
 Check our OBX Tide Charts before you leave home.

 There is a learning curve when trying to surf for the first time.
 An Outer Banks surfing lesson is a great way to get acquainted with surfing.
 Learn tips and tricks from local surfers that get great joy from sharing their love of surfing with others.